 Looking past the price, which I know is a problem for many, I didn't find this foundation to be that amazing.
-The finish is not as beautiful as some other foundations leave, and building for coverage was a bit tiresome.
+The finish is not as beautiful as that of some other foundations, and building for coverage was a bit tiresome.
 But even taking into account that these are rather personal issues, I still kept thinking I thought this foundation was pretty average.

 I would not repurchase or recommend, but if you want a dewy, very natural-looking foundation, perhaps you'll want to try this one.

 For reference, I bought Light in Skin Veil.
 I am an NW15 in MAC, a BR12 in Chanel Vitalumiere (previously BR10) and Mont Blanc in Nars Sheer Glow.
 I am very fair with a pink undertone and I have dry, sensitive skin.
 I bought the pump pack, not the pen.